movinggk/E-Motionary/README.md

 - Manual song entry with title and artist
 - View listening history with timestamps
 - AI-powered questions about your music history
+- **NEW**: Automatic sync to Google Calendar

+### 📸 Photo Journaling
+- Take photos with device camera
+- Add optional labels to photos
+- View photo gallery with timestamps
+- Export photos in various formats
+- **NEW**: Automatic sync to Google Calendar

 ### 📸 Photo Journaling
 - Take photos with device camera